 The meaning of gratitude is often attributed to the Bellflower, and this meaning comes directly from Christian myth.
-Harebells in particular, or Campanula rotundifolia, were considered to be dedicated to St. Dominic.
+Harebells, in particular, or Campanula rotundifolia, were considered to be dedicated to St. Dominic.

 He was an ascetic Christian monk who founded the Dominican order of the church.
 The flower’s sparse foliage and nodding flowers are reminiscent of his penitence and focus.
 Harebells were also widely mentioned by William Shakespeare in multiple sonnets and poems.

-Suitable Gifting Occasions for Bellflowers
+Suitable Gifting Occasions

-On the other end, it’s possible to send a message of gratitude and support with sprigs of blue or purple blooms.
+Conversely, it’s possible to send a message of gratitude and support with sprigs of blue or purple blooms.